akvo/akvo-flow-docs/docs/fieldapp2.0/6-conducting-survey.rst

 * **Free text** - Plain text question.
 Text can be letters, numbers and symbols.
 * **Option** - Displays a set of pre-set options to select from.
 Option questions can be single or multiple answer.
+* **Cascading question** - Displays a set of dropdown boxes.
+The enumerator first needs to select an item in the first list.
+After that, subsequent dropdowns are filled with the relevant items.
 * **Number** - Allows only numbers to be typed into the answer entry field.
 * **Geolocation** - Uses the device’s GPS to automatically fill in latitude, longitude and elevation.
 Click the **Check Geo Location** button to start searching for the position.
 * **Photo** and **Video** - Displays the option to take a photo or video as part of the form.
 Click the **Take Photo** or **Take Video** buttons on the device to access the device camera.